A. Application and Eligibility

 You have the freedom to see any dentist of your choice.
 Utilizing network dentists reduces costs for covered expenses.
-If you use an out-of-network dentist, Dental Primary + Vision Plan pays benefits based on the network negotiated rate — which is usually less than the reasonable and customary charge.
+If you use an out-of-network dentist, Dental Primary Preferred plan pays benefits based on the network negotiated rate — which is usually less than the reasonable and customary charge.
 After benefits have been paid under the policy, an out-of-network dentist can bill a patient for any remaining amount up to the billed charge.

 F. Emergency Dental Services